Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

-Bitcoin is a public distributed ledger with a series of private and public keys.
+Bitcoin is a publicly distributed ledger with a series of private and public keys.
 As long as they have access to the internet (including satellite internet if need be), users can send bitcoins (including fractional bitcoins) to others by using their private keys.
-They can hold their private keys offline and can receive bitcoin when offline; they just need an internet connection to send them, confirm their balance, and those sorts of actions.
+They can hold their private keys offline and receive Bitcoin when offline; they just need an internet connection to send them, confirm their balance, and those sorts of actions.

 Even in developed markets, which have lower rates of inflation, the population has to deal with negative inflation-adjusted interest rates.
 For example, the following chart shows the interest rate of US Treasury bills minus the prevailing official inflation rate.
 When it’s below zero, it means that T‑bills (and usually bank accounts as well) are not paying enough interest to keep up with the official rate of inflation:

-While some countries can partially ban Bitcoin by disallowing banks to send money to crypto exchanges or by banning large-scale bitcoin mining, it’s nearly impossible to stop peer-to-peer trading, especially in countries with reasonable property rights and freedom of expression.
-Banning individual interaction with Bitcoin is akin to banning information or speech, since it’s just an open source public ledger and people can memorize numbers to access it, and can use satellite connections to bypass local internet service providers if necessary.
+While some countries can partially ban Bitcoin by disallowing banks to send money to crypto exchanges or by banning large-scale Bitcoin mining, it’s nearly impossible to stop peer-to-peer trading, especially in countries with reasonable property rights and freedom of expression.
+Banning individual interaction with Bitcoin is akin to banning information or speech since it’s just an open-source public ledger.
+People can memorize numbers to access it and use satellite connections to bypass local internet service providers if necessary.
 It would require a very authoritarian approach with draconian enforcement to truly stamp it out of use.

-On the other hand, some countries have embraced it, such as El Salvador that made it legal tender.
-This is in significant part because El Salvador is highly reliant on remittance payments, and it’s nearly free to send remittance payments via the Lightning network that runs on top of the Bitcoin network, since all of it is open source and keeps getting more developed over time.
-A number of other countries that have previously banned or were about to ban it have stepped back their bans.
+On the other hand, some countries have embraced it, such as El Salvador, which made it legal tender.
+This is in significant part because El Salvador is highly reliant on remittance payments.
+It’s nearly free to send remittance payments via the Lightning network that runs on top of the Bitcoin network since it is open source and keeps getting more developed over time.
+Several other countries that have previously banned or were about to ban it have stepped back their bans.

-1) Reuters reported in February 2021 how Russian opposition leader and anti-corruption lawyer uses bitcoin as a censorship-resistant payment, as Putin’s authorities block all of the traditional permissioned payment rails:
+Reuters reported in February 2021 how Russian opposition leader and anti-corruption lawyer uses Bitcoin as a censorship-resistant payment, as Putin’s authorities block all of the traditional permissioned payment rails:

-Russian authorities periodically block the bank accounts of Navalny’s Anti-Corruption Foundation, a separate organisation he founded which conducts investigations into official corruption.
+Russian authorities periodically block the bank accounts of Navalny’s Anti-Corruption Foundation, a separate organisation he founded that conducts investigations into official corruption.

-2) The Guardian reported in July 2021 about how Nigerian merchants and protest groups used bitcoin’s censorship-resistant payment attributes to go around FX currency blocks to carry out their business, and to receive funds even when their bank accounts were suspended.
+2. The Guardian reported in July 2021 how Nigerian merchants and protest groups used Bitcoin’s censorship-resistant payment attributes to go around FX currency blocks to carry out their business and receive funds even when their bank accounts were suspended.